1code/algorithms/README.md

 Algorithms
 =========

-Include the test-cases and the sketch of the algorithms for the interview algorithm questions.
+Include the test-cases and the sketch of the algorithms for the common algorithm questions.

 Organization: